-Thanks for stopping by our humble new home on the Internet!
-We’ve stocked it to the rafters with a ton of what I hope you’ll think is useful content and news on marketing, management, technology, stats, and trends.
+THANK YOU for stopping by our humble abode on the Internet!
+We’ve stocked it to the rafters with a ton of what I hope you’ll find is useful content and news on marketing and business strategy in TECH today.

 Now…can I ask you for a small favor?
 Continue reading

-See more on this new but not particularly surprising development… Continue reading
+See more on this unexpected passing… Continue reading

 See more on this unique showroom… Continue reading